CaliStyle/trailpack-proxy-router/README.md

 - Developing well crafted pages in a CMS requires a local or staging DB and then taking approved changes live in some slow error prone fashion.
 - A/B Testing requires that Marketers and UX specialist have easy access to creating variations of views and running tests.
 - Database driven view states are notoriously slow.
-- Database content is slow to search.
+- Database content with large amounts of HTML is slow to search.

 All of these are issues for the Modern Web, especially for web apps built as single page applications.